winproc/dots/readme.md

 # dots
 dots is a interpreted high-level esoteric language developed as a side project in C++.
-The language is not complete as of now as this language is still in its early phase.
+This language is still in its early phase.